emilwidlund/framer-form/documentation/Model.md

 ### Properties
 - `path` - String - Specifies the path to the model you want to import.
 Default is `null`
 - `parent` - Object - Specifies the model parent.
+Usually a scene or another model.
 Default is `null`
 - `x` - Number - Specifies the model x position.
 Default is 0.
 - `y` - Number - Specifies the model y position.
 Default is 0.
 - `z` - Number - Specifies the model z position.
 Default is 0.